yeapjs/yeap/README.md

 render(<App />, document.getElementById("root"))
 ```

-But for a condition if/else you can use the method `.when`, it takes two arguments, the truthy value and the falsy value.
+But for a condition if/else you can use the method `.when`, it takes two arguments, the truthy value and the falsy value (truthy and falsy value can be a function).

 ```jsx
 import { createReactor } from "yeap/app"